-5 Principals of Design for Manufacturing can Lead to 10 Levels of Savings
+5 Principles of Design for Electronic Manufacturing Which Lead to 10 Levels of Savings

-Incidentally, design for manufacturing is also a way to build costs savings and efficiency into your product.
+Incidentally, design for manufacturing is also a way an electronic manufacturer builds cost savings and efficiency into your product or projects.

 What is Design for Manufacturing or DFM?